- Understanding Custom Context

 In short, the ART feature learns what search users seek and delivers it.

 In more detail, ART analyzes user behavior patterns from many usage analytics search visit actions (such as query reformulation, clicked results, if a support case was submitted) to understand which clicked results and content lead to successful outcomes such as self-service success, and automatically adjusts future search results so that the best performing content always rises to the top.

-ART excels with popular and ambiguous queries where users enter only one or two terms.
+ART excels with popular and ambiguous queries where users enter only one or two terms, as well as with paragraph-sized queries expressing long descriptions.
 ART is robust to common typographical errors and learns implicit synonyms.
 When your Coveo index content includes secured items, ART queries the index to ensure to only recommend items the user performing the query is allowed to access.

 In practice, ART boosts the ranking weight of recommended items so that they appear among the top search results.
-A Coveo Cloud organization administrator can configure and activate ART in just a few clicks (see Managing Coveo Machine Learning Automatic Relevance Tuning Models in a Query Pipeline).
+Coveo Cloud organization administrators and relevance managers can configure and activate ART in just a few clicks (see Adding and Managing Coveo Machine Learning Models and Built-In Group Privileges).

 By default, ART model recommendations are based on the language of the user’s query as well as the search hub and search tab (interface) in which the query was performed.
 One model is made per search hub/search tab/language combination.

 Items are boosted only if they were clicked in the same language, hub, and interface as the current query.

 The Coveo ML Query Suggestions feature recommends significantly more relevant queries to users as they type in the search box.
 The original usage analytics query suggestions are limited to top queries in which the typed characters exactly match a suggested query part.